michaelkamprath/bespokeasm/examples/ben-eater-sap1/README.md

 ### Addressing Modes
 The Ben Eater SAP-1 supports only the immediate addressing mode.
 However, in some cases the immediate value is a memory address at which the value being operated on resides.
 In this sense, the immediate value operand can behave like [BespokeASM's indirect addressing mode](https://github.com/michaelkamprath/bespokeasm/wiki/Assembly-Language-Syntax#addressing-modes).

+It's important to note that the SAP-1 uses a 4-bit memory address and thus has only 16 bytes of memory.
 ### Instructions

 All instructions are expressed by the following notation: